Why are my teeth sensitive?

 Does your office offer financing for services provided?

-We are providers of Delta Dental, Cigna Radius and Care Credit.
+We are providers of Aetna Extend, Cigna and Care Credit.